 Austin Tractors

-This book tells the fascinating and largely untold story of the tractors made by one of Britain's biggest car makers, and also looks other uses of Austin engines in the Austin Champ and Gipsy.
+This book reveals the intriguing and largely untold story of the tractors made by one of Britain's major car manufacturers.

 Information